 When you purchase

 Power and water bills are usually one month behind.
-If you purchase a property, it is useful to request the last 3 months of invoices on those utilities.
+If you purchase a property, it is useful to request the last 3 months of invoices on those utilities from the seller.
 That way, you can settle what’s owed at closing.
 Unless you request a new connection from the utility company.

 In Costa Rica, it is customary, to just leave the power and water in the former owner’s name.
 That is the easy way and it works well for the locals.
 You might even inherit a water and power meter from someone who isn’t even alive anymore.
 The service might still be in the very first home owner’s name.